razorpay/razorpay-woocommerce-subscriptions/readme.txt

 == Description ==

 This is the official Razorpay Subscriptions payment gateway plugin for WooCommerce.
+Allows you automatically charge customers on a recurring basis, based on a billing cycle that you control.
+You can easily create and manage Subscriptions and get instant alerts on payment activity as well as the status of Subscriptions.

-Allows you to accept recurring payments on WooCommerce Subscriptions using the Razorpay Subscriptions API.
+Razorpay Subscription Plugin helps you to start accepting recurring payments on your WordPress website:
+- Very quick and merchant friendly integration
+- Via Credit Card, Debit Card, Net Banking and UPI payment methods
+- No set-up costs are involved.
+It’s a free plugin

 This is compatible with WooCommerce>=2.4, including the new 3.0 release.
-It has been tested upto the 5.4.1 WooCommerce release.
+It has been tested upto the 5.9.0 WooCommerce release.
 This also requires the WooCommerce Subscriptions plugin to be installed on your server.
-(Tested upto 3.0.9 version of the WooCommerce Subscriptions release).
+(Tested upto 3.1.6 version of the WooCommerce Subscriptions release).

 == Installation ==